Consolidated B-32 Dominator: Design and development

-The engineering development of the B-29 had been underway since mid-1938 when, in June 1940, the United States Army Air Corps requested a similar design from the Consolidated Aircraft Company in case of development difficulties with the B-29.
+The engineering development of the B-29 had been underway since mid-1938, when in June 1940, the United States Army Air Corps requested a similar design from the Consolidated Aircraft Company in case of development difficulties with the B-29.

 The Model 33 on which Consolidated based its proposal was similar to the B-24 Liberator.
-Like the B-24 it was originally designed with a twin tail and a large Davis wing, but with a longer, rounder fuselage and a rounded nose.
+Like the B-24, it was originally designed with a twin tail and a large Davis wing, but with a longer, rounder fuselage and a rounded nose.
 As can be seen in pictures, the B-32 also retained the B-24's tambour-panel "roller-type" bomb bay doors, which operated very much like the movable enclosure of a rolltop desk, retracted into the fuselage.
-These types of doors created a minimum of aerodynamic drag to keep speed high over the target area; they also allowed the bomb bays to be opened while on the ground since the low ground clearance prevented the use of normal bomb bay doors.
-The powerplants were to be the same quartet of eighteen-cylinder, 2200 hp Wright Duplex-Cyclones, as specified for B-29s.
+These types of doors created a minimum of aerodynamic drag to keep speed high over the target area; they also allowed the bomb bays to be opened while on the ground, since its low ground clearance prevented the use of normal bomb bay doors.
+The powerplants were to be the same quartet of 18-cylinder, 2200 hp Wright Duplex-Cyclones, as specified for B-29s.
 The aircraft was designed to be pressurized, and have remote-controlled retractable gun turrets with fourteen .50 in machine guns.
 It was to have an estimated gross weight of 101000 lb.
 The first contract for two XB-32s was signed on 6 September 1940, the same day as the contract for the Boeing prototype XB-29.

-The first XB-32-CO, AAF s/n 41-141, was constructed next to the Army Air Forces (AAF) Base Tarrant Field Airdrome at the AAF Aircraft Plant No. 4 just west of Fort Worth, Texas along the south side of Lake Worth.
-The Consolidated Vultee Bomber Plant assembly line was six months behind schedule, the aircraft making its first flight on 7 September 1942.
-Due to problems with the pressurization system, the gun turrets and landing gear doors, these items were omitted on the first prototype.
+The first XB-32-CO, AAF s/n 41-141, was constructed next to the Army Air Forces (AAF) Base Tarrant Field Airdrome at the AAF Aircraft Plant No. 4 just west of Fort Worth, Texas, along the south side of Lake Worth.
+The Consolidated Vultee Bomber Plant assembly line was six months behind schedule, so the aircraft made its first flight on 7 September 1942.
+Due to problems with the pressurization system, the gun turrets, and landing gear doors, these items were omitted on the first prototype.
 The aircraft had R-3350-13 engines inboard and R-3350-21s outboard, with all four powerplants driving three-bladed propellers.
 The XB-32 had persistent problems with engine oil leaks and poor cooling, much like issues encountered during B-29 development.
 The inboard propellers' pitch could be reversed to shorten the landing roll or to roll back in ground maneuvers.

-The first XB-32 was armed with eight .50 in machine guns in dorsal and ventral turrets, and an odd combination of two .50 caliber and one 20 mm cannon in each outboard engine nacelle firing rearwards, plus two .50 caliber machine guns in the wings outboard of the propellers.
+The first XB-32 was armed with eight .50 in machine guns in dorsal and ventral turrets and an odd combination of two .50 caliber and one 20 mm cannon in each outboard engine nacelle firing rearwards, plus two .50 caliber machine guns in the wings outboard of the propellers.
 The turrets were remotely controlled from periscopic sights in aiming stations inside the aircraft.
 The sights were coordinated by a sophisticated analog computer system developed by Sperry Gyroscope Company.